Mindful Physician Coaching

 Using the Language of Art to Create Work-Life Balance

-Before we go any further, it’s valuable to think about WLB as more than simply “work” and “life”.
+Before we go any further, it’s valuable to think about work-life balance as more than simply “work” and “life”.
 Work is an important part of life, and perhaps even a defining feature of the life you’ve chosen.
 But “life” isn’t just what’s left over after work.
 It can be useful to think about life as a array of different elements.
 Broadly speaking, these may include

 • Family